oatlog/oatlog/doc/extended_abstract/main.typ

 abstract compiler or interpreter code.

 Additionally, generating code allows one to leverage existing optimizing compilers such as rustc/LLVM.
-There is less standing in ones way when generating high-performance code for a specific theory compared to when writing a high-performance interpreter for any theory.
+There is less standing in one's way when generating high-performance code for a specific theory compared to when writing a high-performance interpreter for any theory.

 Finally, although entirely achievable in an interpreter, a compiler naturally has a whole-theory